 A Guide to Enjoying the Beautiful Grounds of Asheville’s Botanical Gardens

 The Botanical Gardens at Asheville is a ten-acre non-profit botanical garden located on UNC’s Asheville campus.
 There you’ll find the Crayton Trail (a half-mile loop around the Gardens), as well as several grassy meadows and creeks as well as a visitor center and gift shop.
-The Asheville Botanical Gardens is one of our favorite attractions on our list of things to do in Asheville!
+We are very lucky to have such a well-maintained and educational free thing to do in Asheville.